vKUR0/vKUR0/ReadMe.md

 - 🎓 Engineering student in computer science
 - 💻 Passionate developer
 - 🔍 Always looking for new knowledge and innovative projects
+- ✈️  Travel lover who wants to discover the world

 ## 🛠️ Technologies & Tools